 We used GRAIL data to quantify lunar volcanism on the Moon that is obscured from view by overlying bright material by searching for the gravitational signatures of such hidden deposits.
 We also used the gravity data to study how topography is supported on the Moon.

 Artist depiction of the two GRAIL spacecraft in lunar orbit.

 Rectangular cylindrical projection of LOLA topography centered on the Moon's farside.

 LOLA (Lunar Orbiter Laser Altimeter) is one of six scientific instruments aboard the Lunar Reconnaissance Orbiter, which launched in 2009 and is still orbiting the Moon today.
-It has constructed a detailed topographic map of the Moon (left) using altimetry that measures elevation by firing a laser beam at the lunar surface and measuring the time it takes for the pulse to return to the detector.
+It has resulted in a detailed topographic map of the Moon (left) using laser altimetry.

-I've used LOLA data to study craters on the Moon.
-The dataset is also used in conjunction with GRAIL gravity data to study the isostatic state of the lunar highlands, which I found involved the upper mantle in compensation of topography.
+We have used LOLA data to study craters on the Moon.
+The dataset is also used in conjunction with GRAIL gravity data to study the isostatic state of the lunar highlands, which we found to be compensated by variations in crustal thickness.